 (N.B.
 Afterwards, studying the LiDAR data, I found the course of a leat - this would have powered the wheel house water-wheel.)

-Having explored the terraced areas we leapt across the Dean Burn to inspect the moss covered ruins of a row of three houses, of mortared shale slate stone, a powder house sited a little distance away and the pier of a bridge.
+Having explored the terraced areas we leapt across the Dean Burn to inspect the moss covered ruins of a row of three building remains, of mortared shale slate stone, a powder house sited a little distance away and the pier of a bridge.
 From this vantage point it became apparent that the settling pits and wheel house were built on the top of a large area of levelled and terraced spoil heaps.

 In the 1850's, when men were building the wheel house, a gold coin of Henry VI (1422-61, 1470-71) was found.
 It seems likely there was an earlier mine here.
 The gold coin however may have been dropped by an abbot lost in the mist and slightly off course, the course of the Abbot's Way being near by.